HDInnovations/UNIT3D-Community-Edition/README.md

 4. Run `sudo chown -R www-data: storage bootstrap public config` and `sudo find . -type d -exec chmod 0755 '{}' + -or -type f -exec chmod 0644 '{}' +`
 5. Run `php -r "readfile('http://getcomposer.org/installer');" | sudo php -- --install-dir=/usr/bin/ --filename=composer`
 6. Edit `.env.example` to `.env` and fill it with your APP, DB, REDIS and MAIL info.
-7. Run `composer install` to install dependencies.
+7. Run `composer install && npm install && npm run dev` to install dependencies.
 8. Edit `config/api-keys.php`, `config/app.php` and `config/other.php` (These house some basic settings.
 Be sure to visit the config manager from staff dashboard after up and running.)
 9. Add   `* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1` to crontab. `/path/to/artisan` becomes whatever directory you put the codebase on your server.
 Like `* * * * * php /var/www/html/artisan schedule:run >> /dev/null 2>&1` .
 10. Run `php artisan key:generate` to generate your cipher key.